dukeboard/kevoree-modeling-framework/README.md

 fun endVisitRef(refName : String){}
 ```

-Despite the visitor traverse efficient the graph, for performance optimization it is often necessary to control the recursivity of visit.
-In short this allows to control and stop the visitor.
-To control visit process, ModelVisitor is extended with stopVisit method to completely stop a visitor.
-The noChildrenVisit and the noReferencesVisit respectivelly allows to not visit children or referenced model elements.
+Despite its efficiency to traverse a model, the recursion of the visitor sometimes needs to be controled to optimize the visitor's performance.
+For this purpose, the ModelVisitor is decorated with a `stopVisit` method, to abort the visit, and a `noChildrenVisit` and `noReferencesVisit` to respectivelly avoid the visit of the contained elements and the visit of referenced model elements.

 ``` java
 fun stopVisit()